ryasar79/reduxx/README.md

 ### Old Fashioned State Managment

 You can also access and alter the global state manually.
-The globalStateStorageInstance (and its state) is just a normal React Component instance (and state).
+The `store` (or equivalently the `globalStateStorageInstance`) and its state, is just a normal React Component instance and state.

 ```.js
 'use strict';